rgdavies92/used-car-value/README.md

 * Problem 1 involved a hard limit on the search results.
 Search results were limited to 1000 car listings per search.
 This is not a problem if the search criteria are highly specific as the platform would expect, although for this project it was important to return all car listings.
 To navigate this problem, thousands of complimentary searches were performed and the number of returned results were verified to be less than 1000 before continuing to scrape the data.

 * The solution to problem 1 likely contributed to problem 2; the searching behaviour was being flagged as problematic by the website.
 AutoTrader employ Cloudflare website security to prevent algorithms like this overloading their server with requests.
-The security successfuly prevented the Python Requests package from gaining access to search results, however switching to Cloudscraper instead resolved all issues.
+The security successfully prevented the Python Requests package from gaining access to search results, however switching to Cloudscraper instead resolved all issues.

 After a small number of iterative improvements to the web scraping function, the dataset was scraped in four days in the week commencing 31/01/2022.
 This is the date at which data are accurate.